 These units have small footprints and may be mounted directly to the optical table using the 1/4" (M6) counterbored slots in the base plate.
 Their compact size allows these controllers to be positioned close to the motorized system for added convenience when manually adjusting motor positions using the top panel controls.
 Tabletop operation also allows minimal drive cable lengths for easier cable management.

 Please note that these controllers do not ship with a power supply.
-Compatible power supplies are listed below.
+The compatible KPS101 power supply is sold below.

 KIM001 Single-Channel Controller